awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 This procedure requires that the `openssl` library and `jq` JSON processor are installed on your client system\.

-In the following steps, replace *region\-code* with the region that your cluster resides in\.
+In the following steps, replace *region\-code* with the Region that your cluster resides in\.

 1. Deploy the VPC resource controller to your cluster\.